-Today's Common Lisp is descended from Lisp 1.5 of 1960, one of the oldest languages in use today and yet Common Lisp is in some respects one of the newest languages with an 1994 ANSI standard (X3J13).
+Today's Common Lisp is descended from Lisp 1.5 of 1960, one of the oldest languages in use today3 and yet Common Lisp is in some respects one of the newest languages.
+Today it is defined as an 1994 ANSI standard (X3J13).